 Gekko interfaces to Excel, R, GAMS, and file formats like .csv, .prn, .tsd, etc.

 The development of Gekko is anchored by a steering commitee, guiding the software development.

 Gekko is open-source, using a modern and extensible platform (.NET).
 Gekko databanks are open-format.

 The use of Gekko is completely free of charge now and in the future.

-Instead of Gekko, why not use for instance R, or MATLAB, or GAMS, or SAS, or … ?
+Instead of Gekko, why not use for instance R, or Python, or MATLAB, or GAMS, or SAS, or … ?

 Software packages are typically aimed at some purpose, and this is reflected in, among other things, the underlying data structures and the syntax of the command language.

 Since Gekko is timeseries-oriented, the syntax for handling and analyzing timeseries and timeseries-based models is concise and natural.
 Gekko does not try to do everything, but tries to focus on its strong points, while simultaneously providing good interfaces to other software packages.

 Productive because domain-specific